donutTheJedi/volunteer-hub/README.md

 A volunteer management platform built with Next.js, Supabase, and TypeScript.
 This platform connects volunteers with organizations and opportunities, featuring multilingual support (English, Spanish, Portuguese), email notifications, roll-call functionality, and senior project management.

 **Note:** This project is no longer actively maintained and is provided as a portfolio piece.
+All previous comits are hidden due to security concerns

 ## License